Manage your learning and develop your study skills

 The campus residences.

-If you would like to apply for a place on campus, if you are seeking information on the type of accommodation available or the cost, if you require subsidised or accessible accommodation or if you would like advice about finding accommodation off campus, then you can contact Campus Residences.
+If you would like to apply for a place on campus, if you are seeking information on the type of accommodation available or the cost, if you require subsidised or accessible accommodation, then you can contact Campus Residences.
+For more information, see http://www.dcuaccommodation.ie/

 Increasing participation in higher education.

-Dublin City University’s Access Service co-ordinates a range of programmes aimed at increasing participation in higher education by students who for a variety of financial or social reasons do not view going to university as a viable or attractive option.
+Dublin City University’s Access Service co-ordinates a range of programmes aimed at increasing participation in higher education by students who for a variety of financial or social reasons do not view going to university as a viable option.
+For more information, see http://www.dcu.ie/students/access/index.shtml

 Teaching staff in your departments.